ahernandez214/ahernandez214.github.eoo/README.md

 ![GIF of Power BI Dashboard](asset/images/top_uk_youtubers_2024.gif)

-This shows the Top UK Youtubers in 2024 so far.
+This shows the Top UK YouTubers in 2024 so far.

 ## DAX Measures